 Keep Your I-20 Current

 Your I-20 houses a great deal of information.
-If you change your local address, change your academic program or change your employer (if you are in CPT or OPT) you must notify the Office of Student Services so we can update your I-20.
+If you change your local address, change your academic program or change your employer (if you are in CPT or OPT) you must notify the Office of Student Affairs so we can update your I-20.

 Keep Your Passport Valid